You are currently viewing How Plato Influenced Our View of God

 Mark 12:32 (NASB) The scribe said to Him [Jesus], “Right, Teacher; You have truly stated that HE IS ONE, AND THERE IS NO ONE ELSE BESIDES HIM; (emphasis added)

 In addition to Plato’s view of the divine triad and the Logos, his belief in the immortal soul also influenced how post-Biblical generations viewed Christ.
 Plato reasoned that all souls were eternal and literally preexisted before being born,[11] that is, before being incarnated.[12]
 This belief served as a filter through which the Hellenized Church Fathers[13] poured the gospel accounts.
 The result being the notion that Jesus literally preexisted before being incarnated in Mary’s womb since it’s what all souls were said to experience.
 However, traditional Hebrew thought did not believe in a literal preexistence of the soul.
 Rather, it taught that things first “preexisted” with God in His plan or foreknowledge.
+(For more on the two views of preexistence and the Bible, see Jesus’ Preexistence: A Critical Look at Greek and Jewish Views.)
 For example, instead of literally preexisting in heaven before we are born, Scripture teaches that we are foreknown by God and a part of His plan:

 Psalm 139:15-16 (NASB) My frame was not hidden from You, when I was made in secret, And skillfully wrought in the depths of the earth; 16 Your eyes have seen my unformed substance; And in Your book were all written the days that were ordained for me, when as yet there was not one of them. (emphasis added)